 Students are encouraged to discuss the possibility of a parental contribution to their educational expenses.
 While a contribution from parents is usually thought of as a gift, some students and parents might feel more comfortable in regarding this contribution as a long-term loan with little or no interest involved.
-Students (or their spouses or parents) who are homeowners, and who have considerable equity in their homes, may wish to consider a home equity loan as a source of funding their education.
+Students (or their spouses or parents) who are homeowners, and who have considerable equity in their homes, may wish to consider a home equity loan as a source of funding their medical education.
 Please keep in mind that a home equity loan will increase your payment during the time you are in school.
-Students may want to explore private or alternative loans at www.elmselect.com.
-These loans can be used in addition to or instead of Federal Direct Loans.
-Powered by ELM Resources, one of the most trusted names in the industry, ELM Select provides students and borrowers with information needed to make intelligent, well-informed decisions regarding private student loans.